zheka2304/innercore-mod-toolchain/README.md

 Here's a description of some of the key properties you can specify in your *make.json*:
  - **global&#46;info** contains information about the mod name, author, version and description.
 The information is stored in the corresponding fields
  - **global&#46;api** specifies what JavaScript API is used in the mod by default
  - **make** contains information about what libraries should be linked and what ABIs should the project target.
-You generally don't want to change theese settings
+You generally don't want to change these settings
  - **resources** specifies what resources should be included in the output mod.
 There are currently four resource types available:
    - *resource_directory* contains textures to use in Minecraft
    - *gui* contains all the gui textures